kristinemlarson/gnssrefl/README.md

 parts of the code and the command line inputs so that you can use the gnssrefl libraries yourself or do it all from the command line.
 This should also - hopefully - make it easier for the production of Jupyter notebooks.
-The latter are to be developed by UNAVCO with NASA funding.
+The latter are to be developed by UNAVCO with NASA GNSS Science Team funding.

 # For those of you who don't like reading documentation